 - Take the butter and eggs out of the fridge 30 minutes to 1 hour before you plan to make these cookies!
 That’ll give them the time to come to room temperature, and it will help the batter come together more easily.

 - Store these cookies in an air-tight container for up to a week.
 My guess is they won’t last that long, though!

 - Not a fan of semisweet chocolate?
-Throw in your favorite dark chocolate chips or milk chocolate if that’s your jam!
+Throw in your favorite dark chocolate or milk chocolate chips!